JustAppSec

 • Determine whether you are running Budibase <= 3.31.4.

-• Review access logs for unexpected requests to /api/* endpoints containing webhook-like query-string fragments.
+• Review access logs for unexpected requests to /api/* endpoints with webhook-like query fragments.

 Content is AI-assisted and reviewed by our team, but issues may be missed and best practices evolve rapidly, send corrections to [email protected].
 Always consult official documentation and validate key implementation decisions before making design or security choices.